AcidPS3-Project/.github/profile/README.md

 # Legal notices
 AcidPS3 Project service was, is and always will be free no matter what.
 We will NEVER get any financial profit from this.\
-If you want to set your game as priced, 100% of profit goes to you :)
+If you want to set your game as priced, please, don't do it here, since we are unable to support payments.

+# Re-uploading
+If you want to re-upload some games from here, if credited - feel free to do it, BUT!
+Please, even with credit, do NOT re-upload following games:
+- Ultimate Cross Adventure
+- PB95-PS3
+- Touhou 95: Mushroom Kingdom